Ojai Raptor Center + Ojai Youth Foundation

 Spring Syllabus

-Date TBA: Falconry and Raptor Rehabilitation with Lord Forde, Master Falconer
+May 15: Falconry and Raptor Rehabilitation with Lord Forde, Master Falconer

 In this engaging session, students will be introduced to the ancient practice of falconry and its relevance to modern raptor rehabilitation.
 Falconer Lord Forde will explain how falconry techniques are used to assess and condition raptors post-injury for a successful reintroduction to the wild, with a focus on the species Peregrine Falcon.
 A live falconry demonstration will provide students with a firsthand look at the practice.